ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~
 struct {
   opaque helper_state<0..2^16>;
-  ProcessShare process_shares<1..2^16-1>;
+  PrepareShare process_shares<1..2^16-1>;
 } AggregateContinueResp;
 ~~~

-The order of AggregateContinueResp.process_shares matches that of the ProcessShare values in `AggregateContinueReq.process_shares`.
+The order of AggregateContinueResp.process_shares matches that of the PrepareShare values in `AggregateContinueReq.process_shares`.
 The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-continue-resp".
 The helper then awaits the next message from the leader.